Lambosaurus/STM32X/Docs/I2C.md

 }
 ```

+## I2C maximum transfer size
+The maximum size of an I2C transfer is by default limited to 255 bytes.

+This can be overridden using the `I2C_USE_LONG_TRANSFER` definition to add support for longer blocks.

+> The transfer size is per read/write block.
+A transfer of 255 bytes tx followed by 255 bytes rx is permitted.

 ## I2C Timeouts

 Because I2C supports clock stretching, all I2C transfers have a timeout.
 This timeout is implemented per byte, and can be overidden using the `I2C_TIMEOUT` definiton.